maksimr/dvm/README.markdown

 (Or put it some other place in your PATH.)

-There are slow tests and fast tests.
-The slow tests do things like install dart and check that the right versions are used.
-From the root of the dvm git repository, run the slow tests like this.
+Run the slow tests like this.

     urchin test/slow

-Run all of the tests like this

-    urchin test